Phantomchik563/Enigma-Encryptor/README.md

 # Enigma Encryption
-Enigma Encryptor if a encrypting program that can encrypt and decrypt text.
+Enigma Encryptor is a encrypting program that can encrypt and decrypt text.